Suresh Kumar Khanna

-Suresh Kumar Khanna (born 6 May 1953) is an Indian politician and a member of the 10th, 11th, 12th, 13th, 14th, 15th, 16th, 17th Legislative Assembly of Uttar Pradesh & 18th Uttar Pradesh Assembly in India.
+Suresh Kumar Khanna (born 6 May 1953) is an Indian politician and a member of the 10th, 11th, 12th, 13th, 14th, 15th, 16th, 17th and 18th Uttar Pradesh Assembly in India.
 Currently he is serving as Cabinet Minister for Finance, Parliamentary affairs Departments in Yogi Adityanath ministry.
 He represents the Shahjahanpur constituency of Uttar Pradesh and is a member of the Bharatiya Janta Party political party.
 He has won 9 times MLA election consecutively in his constituency.

 Early life and education

 Khanna was born 6 May 1953 in Shahjahanpur district, in a Hindu Khatri family to his father Ram Narayan Khanna.
-He attended the University of Lucknow.
+He completed his graduation from Dr. Bhimrao Ambedkar University and then pursued his LL.B at the University of Lucknow.

 Political career

 Suresh Kumar Khanna has been an MLA for nine straight terms, a record for UP Assembly.
 He has represented the Shahjahanpur constituency during all his terms and is a member of the Bharatiya Janata Party political party.

 On 19 March 2017, he was appointed Cabinet Minister for Urban Development and Parliamentary Affairs in Yogi Adityanath ministry.

 On 21 August 2019, after first cabinet expansion of Yogi Adityanath his ministry department changed as Minister of Finance, Parliamentary affairs and Medical Education Departments.